TechnologyTeamGit/SatelliteMenu/README.md

 # SatelliteMenu

-this project just is a text project
+This project is only a test project, just in order to study the git